 Solanezumab is one of three drugs in late-stage testing that seek to alter the course of Alzheimer’s.
 The two studies each had about 1,000 patients, about two-thirds with mild disease and one-third with moderately severe Alzheimer’s, in 16 countries.
 Their average age was 75.

 The main measures were two tests, one reflecting language, memory and thinking and the other, ability to perform daily activities such as eating and grooming.
-The combined results on the mild disease patients showed a nearly 2-point difference in the roughly 90-point score on thinking abilities.

 "It’s a small difference," said Dr. Rachelle Doody of Baylor College of Medicine.
 She heads a nationwide research network funded by the National Institute on Aging that did an independent analysis of Lilly’s results on the studies and presented them Monday at the conference.